 Focuses on related biomedical sciences that are the foundation of the dental assistant curriculum.
-Includes basic oral embryology and histology and tooth morphology.
-Concepts of oral pathology and oral inspection are introduced.
-Includes the disease process of HIV-AIDS and how it relates to dentistry.
-Prerequisite: DEN 100 and 105 or concurrent enrollment.
+Includes basic oral embryology and histology and tooth morphology with an introduction to the concepts of oral pathology and oral inspection.
+Also covers the disease process of HIV/AIDS and how it relates to the field of dentistry.